Having a bias is as natural as breathing and eating. Personal judgments – reasonable or not – are entrenched in our everyday activities.

 While there’s nothing wrong with using your biases to look for setups, though, irrationally sticking to them could spell trouble for your trades.

-In the early 1970s, economist Richard Thaler introduced the idea of the “Endowment Effect,” which describes our tendency to place higher value to the things that we own.
+In the early 1970s, economist Richard Thaler introduced the idea of the “Endowment Effect,” which describes our tendency to place higher value on the things that we own.

 Researchers believe that this is partly due to the fact that, once owned, foregoing something you own feels like a loss and humans are in general, loss-averse creatures.